Professional wrestling match types: Hollywood Backlot Brawl

 A Hollywood Backlot Brawl was a no-disqualification match that started in a Hollywood studio backlot, and it was fought between Goldust and Roddy Piper.
 This match also involved the two performers actually driving cars for a long period of time, and then ended with the two arriving in the Honda Center in Anaheim 30 miles away to finish their match in the ring.

+Iron Circle match

+An Iron Circle match is a type of Parking Lot Brawl that is fought specifically in a parking garage around a rowdy live audience sitting on the cars encircling the competitors.
+An Iron Circle match was a falls count anywhere match where Ken Shamrock fought Steve Blackman at WWF Fully Loaded 1999.

+Train match

+A Train match is a Falls Count Anywhere match fought in a moving train.
+All weapons are legal, and there is no disqualification (except for damage to the train).
+This happened in 2023 by CyberFight's DDT Pro Wrestling promotion, where Sanshiro Takagi competed against Minoru Suzuki on the Shinkansen TGV from Tokyo to Nagoya, with speeds exceeding 170 MPH on the train.

 Tooth and Nail match

 A Tooth and Nail match is a Falls Count Anywhere-stipulation match that is fought in and around a dental office, and any weapon is legal.
-This is Britt Baker's speciality match, based on her role as a dentist in both kayfabe and off-screen reality, and the objective of this match is to achieve a pinfall, submission or countout.
+This is Britt Baker's specialty match, based on her role as a dentist in both kayfabe and off-screen reality, and the objective of this match is to achieve a pinfall or submission.

 Lumberjack match

 A lumberjack match is a standard match with the exception that the ring is surrounded by a group of wrestlers not directly involved in it.
 These wrestlers, known collectively as lumberjacks (female wrestlers serving in this manner are sometimes called lumberjills; lumberjack matches between female wrestlers are called lumberjill matches, a play on the famous Nursery Rhyme, "Jack and Jill"), are there to prevent the wrestlers in the match from getting out of the ring.
 The groups of lumberjacks are typically split up into groups of faces and heels who occupy opposing sides around the ring.
 Usually, the "opposing" lumberjacks (that is, face lumberjacks if the wrestler is a heel, and vice versa) swarm the wrestlers if they leave the ring and force them back in it.
 Occasional interference from the lumberjacks is common, as is an all-out brawl on the outside involving most of the lumberjacks.
 Early lumberjack matches even featured the lumberjacks wearing stereotypical lumberjack clothing in keeping with the lumberjack theme, though this is generally no longer done.
 A common theme is for the lumberjacks to consist entirely of heel wrestlers to stack the odds against the face competitor.
 The Lumberjill Snowbunny match is another variation of the Lumberjill match with female lumberjacks, held in a pit of snow.